"Bold and unapologetic"- Wonderland Magazine

 "I can tell you've been doing this for a while"- Jessie J

 Beyond the simple pleasures of enjoying music there is

-In 2018, she wrapped up her first UK tour, playing everywhere from smaller local shows to support slots at the revered O2 Academy 2 in Islington.
-Notably, she also performed to the Mayor of Oxford and at The Brixton Jamm.
-Outside of her own music, Frannie B also lends her vocal talents to established artists in the music industry, including alt rock sensation Supergrass, and has shared the stage with Charlie Dore and Jessie J.
+In the summer of 2022, Frannie took back to the stage after COVID playing local festivals including the UK’s largest free festival, Bunkfest.
+Back in 2018, she wrapped up her first UK tour, playing everywhere from smaller local shows to support slots at the revered O2 Academy 2 in Islington.
+Notably, she has also performed to the Mayor of Oxford and at The Brixton Jamm.
+Outside of her own music, Frannie B also lends her vocal talents to established artists in the music industry, including alt rock sensation Supergrass, and folk artist Charlie Dore.